SemiannualProject/HelloGitHub/README.md

 # HelloGitHub
-This is my first github resp
+This is my initial github resp

 This is my attempt to understand how new branch works.